-Reference verification may be conducted on all or a sampling of the references provided as outlined in the following subsections.
-It is the Vendor's sole responsibility to ensure that the firm's name, and point of contact's name, title and phone number for each reference are accurate.
-Please do not list County DPH and DHS as references in Exhibit 7.
-The same references may be listed on both forms - Appendix A - Required Forms, Exhibits 7 and
+It is the Vendor's sole responsibility to ensure that the firm's name, and point of contact's name, title, phone number, and email for each reference is accurate.
+The same agencies may be listed on both forms - Exhibits 7 and 8 as set forth in Appendix A - Required Forms.